mysafesky/devDataProd/CarPurchasingHelper.md

 ![Screen Capture of App UI](app.jpg)

 Core Sorting Function
 ========================================================

 The core of this app is sorting, here is a example of sorting and only display first 2 rows.
-The result display is a little bit messy here because the list of width
+The result display is a little bit messy here because of the limit of width

 ```r
 attach(mtcars)